Verdict in Donald Trump’s civil fraud trial expected Friday

 Trump has denied wrongdoing and his lawyers have said they'll appeal if Engoron rules against him.

+SEE MORE: Bomb threat reported at home of judge in Trump civil fraud trial

-The Republican presidential front-runner testified Nov.
-6 that his financial statements actually understated his net worth and that banks did their own research and were happy with his business.
+The Republican presidential front-runner testified in November that his financial statements actually understated his net worth and that banks did their own research and were happy with his business.
 During closing arguments in January, he decried the case as a “fraud on me.”

 Engoron is deciding six claims in James’ lawsuit, including allegations of conspiracy, falsifying business records and insurance fraud.
 State lawyers alleged that Trump exaggerated his wealth by as much as $3.6 billion one year.